Ebony Patterson: Work

 Her solo exhibition Ebony G. Patterson...while the dew is still on the roses...organized by and presented at the Pérez Art Museum Miami in 2018 gathered a number of artworks including drawings, tapestries, and sculptures that feature glitter, appliqués, pins, embellishments, fabric, tassels, brooches, pearls, and beads.
-On the occasion, a monograph was publish to celebrate the artist's production.
+On the occasion, a monograph was published to celebrate the artist's production.

 In 2018, Patterson was invited to participate in the first edition of Open Spaces, a series of installations, performances, and talks in Kansas City, Missouri.
 Her installation ...called up focused on one of two public pools in Swope Park.
 She ran a Kickstarter campaign to "reclaim and revitalize" the site dedicated to Dr. Harry M. Gilkey, who used the pool in 1956 to teach hydrotherapy to youth with physical handicaps.
 Patterson describes the site in the Kickstarter campaign, noting:I want to better honor this history by taking down the fence, cleaning the space, and creating a work here.
 I also want to ask what it means to memorialize not just a site that was already memorialized, but also to embellish a site that is already embellished.
 What does it mean to give presence and meaning to a space that has been essentially unheard of?
 How do we reclaim what is meant for the collective?
 These are questions I want to pose not only for the exhibition but also for the community who once used it and will now use it again, and learn from what they have to say.Patterson further elaborated after the work was complete, noting, "I am very interested in how regular people claim space and that's what street side memorials do.
 So when a tragedy happens, they mark the space by adding things that we would associate with a memorial in the same way that we're seeing here so there are flowers, there are toys, there are candles."
 The work was received positively by those who frequently visit Swope Park.

 Patterson has held the first immersive artistic residency at the New York Botanical Garden, resulting in the 2023 exhibition "…things come to thrive…in the shedding…in the molting…".